wearenolte/generator-moxie-wp/README.md

 - You will need to update the `THEME_DIR` variable in `ci.sh` script according to your theme repository.
 E.g., if your wordpress theme path is `wp-content/themes/example` in your repository, then you will put `THEME_DIR` value as `wp-content/themes/example`.

-**Note** It will place the files in the current directory, so make sure to be in the directory where you want the files**
+**Note** It will place the files in the current directory, so make sure to be in the directory where you want the files

+### Run the script on local to check for errors before commiting

+- After you run the travis sub-command to place travis related files, you will have `ci.sh` script file in the repository root.
+- You can simply run that script to check for errors on your local machine. `bash ci.sh`.

 ## How to use it locally